Service

 Which degree of grinding is right?

 If the espresso flows too quickly out of the porta filter- it is too coarse.
+If it flows too slowly or not at all, is too fine.
+You will get the right degree of grinding after a few tries.

 Secure Service Representative Area